xtonousou/ship/CONTRIBUTING.md

 1. Before making any change, please contact me by :e-mail: [xtonousou@gmail.com].
 State any change
 2. Update the datetime under shebang
 3. Change the version if appropriate.
 We are using [Semantic Versioning 2.0.0]
-4. Follow the code style
-5. Use the linter `shellcheck` to avoid issues
+4. Use the linter `shellcheck` to avoid issues

 ## For testers